one-2/portfolio-site-react/README.md

 ### Stage 2: Backend and Content Addition
 1. Design and build a MERN backend to retrieve data for the Projects, Blogs, and Email List pages.
     - Design the database.
+        - Specify the database requirements.
+Justify your choices.
         - Choose a technology.
-Justify your choice in your blog notes.
+Justify your choice.
-        - Specify the database requirements.
-Justify your choice in your blog notes.
         - Design a NoSQL database structure.
     - Implement the backend.
         - Design the API using the ExpressJS framework on NodeJS, following the database structure.